Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Generalized Thurston surgeries

-In this section, we extend Thurston's surgeries introduced in Section~\ref{sec:thurstonsurgery} by generalizing them to collapse a cluster of singularities.
-To achieve this, we first define the notion of "convex hulls" in Section~\ref{sec:convexhull}, followed by a detailed description of the generalized Thurston's surgeries in Section~\ref{sec:multi}.
-As an application, we show in Section~\ref{sec:trajectory} that the number of saddle connections contained in a convex hull is finite.
+In this section, we extend Thurston surgeries, introduced in Section~\ref{sec:thurstonsurgery}, by generalizing them to collapse clusters of singularities.
+To do this, we first define the notion of ``convex hulls" in Section~\ref{sec:convexhull}, followed by a detailed description of the generalized Thurston surgeries in Section~\ref{sec:multi}.

+These tools are applied in Section~\ref{sec:trajectory} to prove Theorem~\ref{thm:combinandmetriclengthinhull}, which shows that the lengths of trajectories contained in convex hulls are bounded above.
+This theorem is a key component in the proof of Theorem~\ref{thm:mainfavorite}.

 Before proceeding, we clarify the concept of homotopies for later use.
 Let $X$ be a flat sphere with singularities at $x_1, \ldots, x_n$.
 The homotopy we consider is relative to the subset $\{x_1, \ldots, x_n\}$ of singularities on the flat cone sphere $X$.
 For an arc (or loop) $a$ on $X$, we denote its homotopy class by $\alpha$.
 We expand the class $\alpha$ to include curves on $X$ that are limits of sequences of curves within the original class.
 This enlargement allows the curves in $\alpha$ to pass through singularities, which enables us to discuss the shortest representative in the homotopy class $\alpha$.